-The Fast Track programme is a large project and several teams will be working in Dunedin, Central Otago and Queenstown Lakes.
-Priority will be given to poles in and around public places - e.g. schools, care homes, public gathering places and high pedestrian traffic areas.
+The Fast Track programme is a large project and several teams are working in Dunedin, Central Otago and Queenstown Lakes.
+Priority is being given to poles in and around public places - e.g. schools, care homes, public gathering places and high pedestrian traffic areas.
 We'll remove the risk by either replacing, remediating or reassessing the poles.

 For the safety of the public and workers, we’ll need to turn the power off when working on poles.
 As we are working outside and at heights, weather conditions and emergencies can have a major impact on when we can work.
-Also the availability of contractors will impact our scheduling.
+Also the availability of contractors impacts our scheduling.

 WHY IS THE FAST TRACK PROGRAMME NEEDED?